DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

     public string target { get; set; }
 ~~~

-And now we implement ordering in our PUT (EditTask) action:
+And now we will implement reordering in our PUT (EditTask) action:

 ~~~js
 //DHX.Gantt.Web\Controllers\TaskController.cs